soketi/soketi/README.md

 ### Cheaper than most competitors 🤑

-Compared with Pusher, you can achieve much more for one-third of the price.
+Compared with Pusher, you can achieve much more for less than one-third of the price.

 For a $49 plan on Pusher, you get a limited amount of connections (500) and messages (30M).

-With soketi, for ~ $15, you get virtually unlimited connections, messages, and some more!
+With Soketi, for the price of an instance on Vultr or DigitalOcean ($5-$10), you get virtually unlimited connections, messages, and some more!

-This is because you pay only for your infrastructure.
-Whether it's your basement server or cloud, it fits and runs.
+Soketi is capable to hold 500 active connections with high traffic on just **1 GB and 1 CPU machines** in the cloud.
 You can also [get free $100 on Vultr to try out soketi →](https://www.vultr.com/?ref=9032189-8H)

 ### Easy to use 👶